aidanmacgregor/EE_WiFi-BT_WiFi-Autologin-OpenWrt-Linux-ChromeOS-Android-Windows.EXE/README.md

 The BT Wi-Fi Service Comes With Several Options To Gain Access To The Network
 - Pay & Go On Demand (1 Hour To 30 Days)
 - Pay & Go Subscription (3 OR 12 Months Up To 5 Devices Online, 5 People Could Split 12 Months and pay £3 Each Per Month)
-- As A BT Broadband Customer (BT Broadband and BT Mobile customers get free, unlimited access to the BT Wi-Fi network)
+- As A BT Broadband OR BT Mobile Customer (BT Broadband and BT Mobile customers get free, unlimited access to the BT Wi-Fi network)

 Therse Ate The URLs I Have Found To Login Without Loading A Webpage, Typing Credidetials Every Time<br/> There Are 4 URLs, (HTTP GET May Only Work With Home Broadband, Others Untested) <br/>